MikeSusutZZ/SPACE/README.md

 ## How it works

-The galaxy is a 15x15 board with each spot consisting of either a planet, an asteriod field, or simply empty space.
+The galaxy is a grid with each spot consisting of either a planet, an asteriod field, or simply empty space.
 The board is entirely random, so it may be possible for a galaxy to be created that is not possible to finish.

 ### Planets, Resources, and Building
 Planets produce any number of the 4 resources: Consumables (C), Metals (M), Fuel (F), and Krystals (K)